open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/connectors/ingestion/workflows/data-quality/index.md

 Test Cases specify a Test Definition.
 It will define what condition a test must meet to be successful (e.g. `max=n`, etc.).
 One Test Definition can be linked to multiple Test Cases.

 ## Adding Test Cases to an Entity
 Tests cases are actual test that will be ran and executed against your entity.
-This is where you will define the excution time and logic of these tests
+This is where you will define the execution time and logic of these tests
 **Note:** you will need to make sure you have the right permission in OpenMetadata to create a test.

 ## Step 1: Creating a Test Case